abcdesktopio/docs/opsdocs/docs/3.1/config/persistentvolumes.md

 #### Define `desktop.persistentvolumeclaim` as a string

 All pods will share the same persistent volume claim, and the same persistent volume.
-The access mode must be `ReadWriteMany`, else only one pod will bound the pvc.
+The access mode must be `ReadWriteMany`, else only one pod (the first one) will bound the pvc.

-Dump the persistent volume
+Create a persistent volume

 ```
 kubectl get pv -n abcdesktop